FRC-Team-620/Warbots2023/src/main/java/Controls/controlmapping.md

 - Button A -> Move the arm to floor position automatically
 - Button B -> Stow the arm automatically
 - Button X -> Move the arm to the mid node position automatically
+- Button Y -> Move the arm to the high node position automatically
 - Down on D-Pad -> Arm pick up from station
-- Button Y -> Move the arm to the high node position automatically
+- Right on D-Pad -> Toggle cone and cube presets